sousa-andre/lcu-driver/README.md

  - `$ pip install lcu-driver`

 ### Problems
-When running an application built using lcu-driver, on some users will come across an **AccessDenied** error.
+When running an application built using lcu-driver, some users will come across the **AccessDenied** error.
 To fix this error you should install psutil in a version earlier than 5.7.0.

 Running the command below should solve the problem.
  - `$ pip install -U psutil==5.6.5`